SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/2 April Meeting.md

     - Brainstorming session on potential personas, considering various demographics, psychographics, and user behaviors.

 ### Action items
 - Each team member to conduct individual research on user profiles and report findings.
+(All members)
 - Collaboration on combining research insights to create comprehensive personas.
+(All members)
 - Development of draft personas for review and refinement in the next meeting.
+(Hao Guan)

 ### Next Steps
 - Compile and share individual research findings by the next team meeting.